 Keith Sharp earned a Bachelor of Music degree in 1984.
 He's been a string educator in Brisbane since then, creating award-winning programs and compositions.
 His works are popular in Australia and internationally.
 Keith is also a clinician, guest conductor, and guest lecturer.

-Keith Sharp is a string educator in the Gap region of Brisbane, Australia.
-He completed his Bachelor of Music in 1984 and a postgraduate diploma in education in 1995.
-Keith is an award-winning composer and highly regarded clinician, guest conductor, and lecturer, with his works being popular in Australia and internationally.
+Keith Sharp is a string educator in Brisbane, Australia.

-Keith Sharp is a successful string educator from Brisbane's Gap region.
 He earned a Bachelor of Music degree in 1984 and a postgraduate diploma in education in 1995.
+Keith creates award-winning string programs, composes beautiful works, and is a popular clinician, guest conductor, and lecturer in Australia and abroad.

-Keith is renowned for his award-winning string programs and creative compositions that are popular in Australia and internationally.
-He remains active as a clinician, guest conductor, and guest lecturer.
+Keith Sharp is a Brisbane-based string educator with a Bachelor of Music degree (1984) and a postgraduate diploma in education (1995).
+He produces award-winning ensembles and compositions that are popular globally.
+Keith is also active as a clinician, guest conductor, and lecturer.